rajbot/vaccinebot/README.md

-                        Run crawler only for the specified county --add-records         Add new locations found to Airtable --print-tsv           Print results in TSV format
+                        Run crawler only for the specified county --add-records         Add new locations found to Airtable --print-tsv           Print results in TSV format --webhook-notify      Notify via webhook if new locations are found
 ```